GENERAL TERMS AND CONDITIONS

 14.12 Customer will have access to either Basic 911 (“B911”) or Enhanced 911 (“E911”) (collectively, “Emergency Service Connectivity”).
 Customer understands that Emergency Service Connectivity is provisioned only on domestic telephone numbers within the United States.

-14.14 All applicable monthly recurring charges (“MRC”), non-recurring charges (“NRC”), and ancillary rates for the Service is pursuant to the rates specified in the Company’s on-line portal which is incorporated by reference.
+14.13 All applicable monthly recurring charges (“MRC”), non-recurring charges (“NRC”), and ancillary rates for the Service are pursuant to the rates specified in the Company’s on-line portal which is incorporated by reference.
 Company reserves the right, in its sole discretion, to change the Rates with seven (7) days prior notice to Customer.

 ACCEPTABLE USE POLICY (the “AUP”)

-1. For the purposes of this AUP, the name “Company” includes Intrado Communications, LLC including any and all Flowroute service offerings, its affiliates, successors and assigns, as well as third-party service providers with whom Company contracts; therefore, protections reflected within this AUP inure to each such entity, and Company may empower each such entity to enforce any or all provisions of this AUP.
+1. For the purposes of this AUP, the name “Company” includes BCM One Cloud Communications including any and all Flowroute service offerings, its affiliates, successors and assigns, as well as third-party service providers with whom Company contracts; therefore, protections reflected within this AUP inure to each such entity, and Company may empower each such entity to enforce any or all provisions of this AUP.

 B. Use of Company products and services to violate the law or in aid of any unlawful act or to acquire, transmit or develop information deemed by the government to have a sensitive or a national security status.